 Mostly Sunny AM/PM Thunderstorms Night Storms Overnight 70′s 50′s

 Monday, October 10, 1994 (Nahmakanta Lake Beach) – Harry, Squeeze Box, Walking Stick, Laughing Bird and I packed up our wet tents this morning and hiked about 12 miles to Nahmakanta Lake.
 After a lunch break at Rainbow Stream Lean-To, we ran into Laid Back Sue, Fes, and Big John Oregon who were walking northbound on the A.T.
 Harry and I also saw a black bear on the trail just before Nesunntabunt Mountain.
 The bear did a 180 when it saw us, and ran off so there was no photo from the encounter.
 I decided to camp on the south end of the lake with Harry tonight since the beach site was beautiful.
 I think the others camped in the nearby shelter, but I’m not sure since we haven’t seen them since lunch.
-Some clouds rolled through the area this evening, but the sky cleared after dark and there were tons of stars out this evening.
+Some clouds rolled through the area, but the sky cleared after dark and there were tons of stars out this evening.
 It cooled off considerably tonight and we had a campfire on the beach.

 Mostly Sunny AM/PM Clear Night Upper 50′s Low 30′s